-- Royalty Generation and Project Evaluation.
-EMX's 20-year track record of successful exploration initiatives has developed into an avenue to organically generate mineral property royalty interests.
-The strategy is to leverage incountry geologic expertise to acquire prospective properties on open ground, and to build value through low-cost work programs and targeting.
-These properties are sold or optioned to partner companies for retained royalty interests, advance minimum royalty ("AMR") payments and annual advance royalty ("AAR") payments, project milestone payments, and other consideration that may include equity interests.
+- Royalty Acquisition.
+The purchase of royalty interests allows EMX to acquire assets that range from producing mines to development projects.
+In conjunction with the acquisition of producing and pre-production royalties in the base metals, precious metals, and battery metals sectors, the Company will also consider other cash flowing royalty acquisition opportunities, including the energy sector. - Royalty Generation and Project Evaluation.
+EMX's more than 20-year track record of successful exploration initiatives has developed into an avenue to organically generate mineral property royalty interests.
+The strategy is to leverage incountry geological expertise to acquire prospective properties on open ground, and to build value through low-cost work programs and targeting.
+These properties are sold or optioned to partner companies for retained royalty interests, AMR and AAR payments, project milestone payments, and other consideration that may include equity interests.
 Pre-production payments provide early-stage cash flows to EMX, while the operating companies build value through exploration and development.
-EMX participates in project upside optionality at no additional cost, with the potential for future royalty payments upon the commencement of production. - Royalty Acquisition.
-The purchase of royalty interests allows EMX to acquire assets that range from producing mines to development projects.
-In conjunction with the acquisition of producing and pre-production royalties in the base metals, precious metals, and battery metals sectors, the Company will also consider other cash flowing royalty acquisition opportunities including the energy sector.
+EMX participates in project upside optionality at no additional cost, with the potential for future royalty payments upon the commencement of production.

 • Strategic Investment.
-An important complement to EMX's royalty generation and royalty acquisition initiatives comes primarily from strategic equity investments in companies with what EMX considers to be under-valued mineral assets that have upside exploration or development potential.
+An important complement to EMX's royalty generation and royalty acquisition initiatives comes primarily from strategic equity investments in companies, with what EMX considers to be under-valued mineral assets that have upside exploration or development potential.
 Exit strategies can include equity sales, royalty positions, or a combination of both.